rlittletht/upcinv.react/UpcInv.React/README.md

 To run the server locally without hooking up a debugger, just use `npm start`.
 This will start listening on http://localhost:3000.

+If you want to automatically recompile changes as you make them, use `start npm run-script watch`.
+This will build the project and watch files.
+Use `start` because the watch will leave the process running.
+After this, you can invoke using `npm start` or debug with the below instructions for debugging.

 Make any changes you want and rebuild the bundle.js (use F7 in Visual Studio), then just refresh in your browser and everything is done.

 ##Debugging